Ddurrant4/Learning-Journal/README.md

-## Welcome to My Journal
+## Welcome to My Learning Journal

-My Name Is Davian and i am a software engineer.
+My Name Is **Davian** and i am a software engineer.

+I'm From Portmore, Jamaica.

 ### Markdown